Battle of Nantwich: Battle

 As Fairfax approached Acton, Colonel Richard Gibson (deputising for Byron's Sergeant-Major General, Sir Michael Erneley, who was ill) deployed four regiments of infantry (his own and those of Sir Michael Erneley, Colonel Henry Warren and Sir Robert Byron, younger brother of Lord Byron) to face Fairfax.
 Erneley's, Warren's and Gibson's regiments had recently returned from Ireland.
 Most of the Royalist artillery was amassed in Acton churchyard, on the left of Gibson's line.
 Sir Fulk Hunke's locally raised infantry regiment protected the rear against Booth's garrison in Nantwich.

 Despite the heavy rain and the numerous ditches and hedges which broke up the ground in front of Gibson's position, Fairfax's force attacked at about 14:00.
 Fairfax was informed that Byron was approaching his left rear from the direction of Minshull Vernon, but he deployed only two regiments of infantry and his own troop of cavalry to face them, while his main body pushed forward against Gibson.
 Although Gibson's men repulsed the first Parliamentarian attack, the Parliamentarian cavalry commanded by Thomas Fairfax's cousin, William Fairfax, outflanked the Royalist right wing and forced it to retreat.
 In the Royalist centre, Warren's "Irish" regiment broke, and Erneley's own regiment retreated.
 Behind Gibson's position, Booth led a sortie from Nantwich with 600 musketeers which overcame Hunke's regiment and reached Acton churchyard, overrunning the Royalist artillery and wagon park.

 By 16:30, only Gibson's and Byron's regiments were still fighting on the flanks of Gibson's position.
 As the Parliamentarians broke through the Royalist centre, these two regiments were overwhelmed.
 Many Royalist soldiers defected to the Parliamentarians, the remainder surrendered or fled.
 About 1,500 were taken prisoner.
 Many of the officers took refuge in Acton Church, and were also taken prisoner after surrendering on terms.
 Byron retreated to Chester with the Royalist cavalry, which had been unable to break through Fairfax's flanking detachment.

 Aftermath

 The defeat at Nantwich thwarted King Charles's plan to create a field army in the northwest based on regiments returned from Ireland.
 The Parliamentarians mistakenly thought that the "Irish" regiments were Catholics, whom they loathed, and also feared their professionalism, but in fact the Royalist general Sir Ralph Hopton wrote of some "Irish" units which joined his army in the South of England at about the same time:

 One Royalist officer taken prisoner at Nantwich was Colonel George Monck (in command of Michael Warren's regiment), who later changed sides and was to play a prominent part in the Commonwealth of England and the Restoration.

 Re-enactments

-There is an annual re-enactment of the battle by The Sealed Knot on the nearest Saturday to 25 January.
+There is an annual re-enactment of the battle by The Sealed Knot on the nearest Saturday to 25 January, with a parade through the town.
+The parade ends at Dorfold Hall, just outside the limits of the town and on the road to Acton.
 The commemorative day of the battle is celebrated by the local people as "Holly Holy Day".